The 2018 National Storm Conference

 5:00 p.m.
 Raffle prize presentation -for the final prizes of the evening

-The Grand Prize raffle drawing at the conference this year are 2--one year subscriptions to Baron Weather Services Web-Based Monitoring System, instant access on your tablet device, a comprehensive tool for weather tracking, advanced situational awareness and street-level precision weather data, valued at $529.00.
-A RAOB software package valued at $1,140.00 donated by Environmental Research Services, LLC.
+The Grand Prize raffle drawing at the conference this year are 3--one year subscription to Baron Weather Services Web-Based Monitoring System, instant access on your tablet device, a comprehensive tool for weather tracking, advanced situational awareness and street-level precision weather data, valued at $780.00.
+A RAOB software package valued at $1,280.00 donated by Environmental Research Services, LLC, Single Day Storm Chasing Tour donated by Tempest Tours, valued at $300.
 Other raffle items will be announced during the conference.

 We would like to thank the following for their generous support.